PostHog vs Mixpanel: Self-Hosted Analytics or SaaS Insights?

 Choose Mixpanel when...

-Choose Mixpanel when your growth or product team needs the most advanced funnel analysis, cohort reports, and retention curves available, when a polished UI with visual query building is important for non-technical team members, or when your analytics strategy requires deep integration with data warehouses like BigQuery or Snowflake.
+Choose Mixpanel when your growth or product team needs the most advanced funnel analysis, cohort reports, lifecycle reports, and retention curves available in the market.
+Mixpanel is the right choice when a polished visual query builder is important for non-technical team members who need to independently analyze data, when your analytics strategy requires deep integration with data warehouses like BigQuery or Snowflake via direct connections, or when enterprise features like role-based access control, SSO, and SLA guarantees are essential for your organization.

 What is the verdict on PostHog vs Mixpanel?

-PostHog and Mixpanel approach product analytics from different philosophies.
-PostHog is the all-in-one choice for developer teams: product analytics, session recording, feature flags, and A/B testing in one open-source platform.
-This eliminates the need for multiple tools and keeps data centralized.
-Mixpanel is the more specialized platform with deeper analytics functionality: funnel, cohort, and retention analyses are more mature and the UI is more polished.
-The choice depends on whether you want one tool for everything or the best-in-class analytics platform.
+PostHog and Mixpanel approach product analytics from fundamentally different philosophies, each serving their target audience optimally.
+PostHog is the all-in-one choice for developer teams wanting to consolidate product analytics, session recording, feature flags, and A/B testing in one open-source platform.
+This eliminates the need for multiple point solutions like Hotjar and LaunchDarkly, keeps data centralized, and significantly reduces total tooling costs.
+Mixpanel is the more specialized platform with deeper analytics functionality: funnel, cohort, lifecycle, and retention analyses are more mature, the visual query builder is more accessible for non-technical team members, and the platform benefits from over a decade of continuous development.
+The choice depends on whether you value consolidation and self-hosting or need the best-in-class analytics platform for a dedicated growth team.

 Which option does MG Software recommend?

-At MG Software, we value PostHog for its developer-first approach and open-source nature.
-The combination of product analytics, session recording, and feature flags in one platform perfectly fits our full-stack workflow.
-We don't need to manage separate tools for each functionality.
-For clients with a dedicated growth team needing advanced cohort analysis and A/B testing, Mixpanel may be the better choice.
-In both cases, we help with implementation and setting up an effective analytics framework.
+At MG Software, we value PostHog for its developer-first approach, open-source nature, and all-in-one consolidation that perfectly aligns with our full-stack workflow.
+The combination of product analytics, session recording, and feature flags in one platform means we do not need to manage, configure, and pay for separate tools for each functionality.
+The PostHog JavaScript SDK integrates seamlessly into our Next.js projects and the built-in ClickHouse data warehouse enables us to run custom analyses without exporting data to external systems.
+For clients with a dedicated growth team needing the most advanced cohort analysis, lifecycle reports, and A/B testing with statistical significance, Mixpanel may be the better choice due to its deeper analytical maturity.
+In both cases, we help with implementation and setting up an effective analytics framework tailored to the client's needs.

 Frequently asked questions